elatov/elatov.github.io/_posts/2012-04-08-ubuntu-11-10-vms-experience-high-storage-latency-on-esxi-5-0.md

 author: Karim Elatov
 layout: post
 categories: [ home_lab, os, storage, vmware]
-tags: [ linux, esxtop, io_latency, ubuntu,performance]
+tags: [ linux, esxtop, ubuntu,performance]
 ---
 I have a lab environment where I deploy about 30 VMs on one physical server and run Linux (Ubuntu 11.10) on all the VMs.
 Here are the specs of the physical machine: